 When many people think of watermelon, they likely think of Citrullus lanatus, the cultivated watermelon with sweet, juicy red fruit enjoyed around the world as a dessert.
 Indeed, watermelon is one of the world’s most popular fruits, second only to tomato – which many consider a vegetable.
-But there are six other wild species of watermelon, all of which have pale, hard and bitter fruits.
+But there are six other wild species of watermelon, all of which have pale, hard, and bitter fruits.

-Researchers have now taken a comprehensive look at the genomes of all seven species, creating a resource that could help plant breeders find wild watermelon genes that provide resistance to pests, diseases, drought and other hardships, and further improve fruit quality.
-Introducing these genes into cultivated watermelon could yield high-quality sweet watermelons that are able to grow in more diverse climates, which will be especially important as climate change increasingly challenges farmers.
+Researchers have now taken a comprehensive look at the genomes of all seven species, creating a resource that could help plant breeders find wild watermelon genes that provide resistance to pests, diseases, drought, and other hardships, and further improve fruit quality.
+Introducing these genes into cultivated watermelons could yield high-quality sweet watermelons that are able to grow in more diverse climates, which will be especially important as climate change increasingly challenges farmers.

-“As humans domesticated watermelon over the past 4,000 years, they selected fruit that were red, sweet and less bitter,” said Zhangjun Fei, a faculty member at Boyce Thompson Institute and co-leader of the international effort.
+“As humans domesticated watermelon over the past 4,000 years, they selected fruit that were red, sweet, and less bitter,” said Zhangjun Fei, a faculty member at Boyce Thompson Institute and co-leader of the international effort.

 As described in a paper published in Nature Genetics on November 1, the researchers made these insights using a two-step process.
 First, they created an improved version of a “reference genome,” which is used by plant scientists and breeders to find new and interesting versions of genes from their specimens.